OpenSEMBA/fdtd/doc/smbjson.md

 ```
 ##### `SPICE terminations`

-At this point, SPICE terminations have to be equivalents to 2-port networks, i.e, they can be composed of an arbitrary number of SPICE models and components, but they must have only two external nodes.
+As with the rest of terminations, SPICE terminations have to be equivalents to 2-port networks, i.e, the model in `file` can be composed of an arbitrary number of components, but it must have only two external nodes.

 **Example:**